 Coffee grows in rows on Brazilian hillsides.
 Credit: Julio Guevara

-Why Do People Believe Coffee Is 2nd-Most Traded Commodity?
+Why Do People Believe Coffee Is The 2nd-Most Traded Commodity?

 There have been multiple explanations for this claim.
 Some point to future contracts, a system by which traders commit to buying coffee in the future.
 Yet if you look at the future contracts of coffee, you also have to look at the future contracts of other products.
-Politifact researched this and discovered that coffee isn’t even in the top 20 agricultural future contracts.
+Politifact researched this and discovered that coffee doesn’t even make the top 20 agricultural future contracts.

 Politifact also interviewed John Baffes, senior economist at the World Bank’s Development Prospects Group, who said that coffee was the world’s second-most traded commodity in the ’70s – but which year?
 By volume or value?
 Future contracts or no?
 Across the world or just in certain countries?

 More sources have stated that coffee was, in the ’70s, the second-most traded commodity in regions such as Latin America – a claim that has more plausibility, and is backed up by reputable sources, although we’ve struggled to find the hard data for it.

 A worker rakes drying coffee during the Perfect Daily Grind Micro Coffee Festival: El Salvador.